The cover letter dilemma: pros and cons for job applicants

 As with many things, cover letters also come with their drawbacks.
 We have highlighted some of them here:

-• Potential to be redundant: If your resume covers all the necessary information about your qualifications and experience, a cover letter can feel a little bit redundant.
+• Potential to be redundant: if your CV covers all the necessary information about your qualifications and experience, a cover letter can feel a little bit redundant.
 It may seem like you're repeating what's already in your CV.

 So, what should you do?